-Whether or not you’re Christian (or religious at all), faith and religion play a huge part of daily life in Italy’s capital city.
-If you’re lucky enough to be there when nonni, grandparents, walk by, you’ll most likely see them make the sign of the cross.
+Whether or not you’re Christian (or religious at all), faith and religion play a huge part in daily life in Italy’s capital city.
+If you’re lucky enough to be there when nonni (grandparents) walk by, you’ll most likely see them make the sign of the cross.

 Popular Vatican Tours

 In Rome’s historic center near Campo de’ Fiori, nestled between small winding streets, is this beautiful art gallery.
-Cardinal Spada purchased the building in 1632 and then hired Baroque architect Francesco Borromini to restore it.
-But, the tricky architect had something up his sleeve.
+Cardinal Spada purchased the building in 1632 and then hired baroque architect Francesco Borromini to restore it.
+However, the tricky architect had something up his sleeve.

 When Borromini was restoring the gallery, he added an illusion in the internal courtyard.
-Standing in the courtyard, the corridor seems to stretch endlessly, and the statue at the end seems life-size, if not bigger.
-But, it is only 28 ft long (35m), and the statue a mere 23 inches high.
-So moved by the forced perspective, Spada wrote a short poem regarding his interpretation:
+Standing in the courtyard, the corridor seems to stretch endlessly and the statue at the end seems life-size, if not bigger.
+It is actually only 28 feet long (35 meters), and the statue is a mere 23 inches in size.
+So moved by the forced perspective, Spada wrote a short poem regarding his interpretation.